New Jersey Burn Injury Attorney

 New Jersey follows the modified comparative negligence rule.
 This rule gives the court the ability to adjust your compensation depending on how responsible you are for your injury.
 For example, if the court determines that you are 30% at fault for the incident, it would reduce your compensation by 30%.
 The court can award you some damages as long as you are less than 50% at fault for the incident.

-Discuss Your Legal Options with a New Jersey Burn Injury Lawyer
+Discuss Your Legal Options With A New Jersey Burn Injury Lawyer

-If you or a loved one have suffered a serious burn injury because of another person’s negligent actions, you may be eligible to file a claim.
+If you or a loved one has suffered a serious burn injury because of another person’s negligent actions, you may be eligible to file a claim.
 Contact Meirowitz & Wasserberg, LLP, for experienced and knowledgeable representation.